milchoarnaudov/PlovdivUniversity-Projects/WebApplications/Web Development I/ReadMe.md

-The project is from my Web Development I exam.
+# Health Blog

+## The project is from my Web Development I exam.
 The requirement was to make a static web site using HTML/CSS and JavaScript.